nahid-10/e-commerce-data-analysis-using-excel/README.md

 This dashboard is a part of a data analysis project aimed at helping decision-makers in e-commerce businesses understand key performance metrics at a glance and make data-driven decisions.

-⭐ *If you found this project helpful, feel free to star the repo!*